Pala Empire: Revival under Ramapala

-After gaining control of Varendra, Ramapala tried to revive the Pala empire with some success.
+After gaining control of Varendra, Ramapala tried to revive the Pala Empire with some success.
 He ruled from a new capital at Ramavati, which remained the Pala capital until the dynasty's end.
 He reduced taxation, promoted cultivation and constructed public utilities.
 He brought Kamarupa and Rar under his control, and forced the Varman king of east Bengal to accept his suzerainty.
-He also struggled with the Ganga king for control of present-day Orissa; the Gangas managed to annex the region only after his death.
+He also struggled with the Ganga king for control of present-day Orissa; the Gangas managed to annexe the region only after his death.
 Ramapala maintained friendly relations with the Chola king Kulottunga to secure support against the common enemies: the Ganas and the Chalukyas.
-He kept the Senas in check, but lost Mithila to a Karnataka chief named Nanyuadeva.
+He kept the Senas in check but lost Mithila to a Karnat chief named Nanyadeva who formed his own kingdom based out of Mithila.
 He also held back the aggressive design of the Gahadavala ruler Govindacharndra through a matrimonial alliance, by marrying off his cousin Kumaradevi to the king.

+In the region of Magadha, Vallabharāja, an adventurer from Ratanpur led a campaign against the Ramapala with his base of operations in Bodh Gaya.
+It has been speculated that he was aided in his campaign by Govindachandra of the Gahadavala dynasty.
+After gaining control of Bodh Gaya he converted to Buddhism and took on the new name, Devaraksita.
+At this point, he made peace with the Palas by marrying the daughter of Mahana Pala (uncle of Ramapala).
+His dynasty became known as the Pithipatis.